counternote/counternote/spec.md

 ### Dark Lux

-A [dark lux][dark lux] is a harmonic relationhip that evokes a sense of settling down, turning inward.
+A [dark lux][dark lux] is a harmonic relationship that evokes a sense of settling down, turning inward.
 It includes all minor (small) intervals plus the (smaller) perfect fourth.

 ### Vibe